PPWR

 • From this date onwards, companies will be required to apply the new PPWR rules

 • Following the publication of the law in January 2025, the EU granted the business community a transition period of 18 months.
-This period ends on this very date ➔ Article 71(2) PPWR
+This period ends on this very day ➔ Art.
+71(2) PPWR

-• ‘Packaging’ refers to all products, regardless of material, intended to contain, protect, handle, deliver or present goods. ➔ Art.
+• “Packaging” means any product, regardless of the material from which it is made, intended to contain, protect, handle, deliver or present goods. ➔ Art.
 3(1)(1) PPWR

 • The definition refers to packaging in its final form.
-Integrated or separate components (such as closures or labels) are also considered part of the packagingArt.
+Integrated or separate components (such as closures or labels) are also considered to be part of the packagingArt.
 3(1)(43) and (44) PPWR

-• For flexible packaging, this refers to the first physical or legal transfer of the finished, filled packaging within the supply chain
+• For flexible retail packaging, this refers to the first physical or legal transfer of the finished, filled packaging within the supply chain ➔ Art.
+3(1)(9) PPWR

-• It is irrelevant whether this was done for a fee or free of charge Art.
-3 No. 9 PPWR
+• It is irrelevant whether this takes place for a fee or free of charge.

 Supplier

-• If products are filled by a contract packer, but the brand name of the brand owner appears on the packaging, the latter is legally considered to be the manufacturerArt.
+• If products are filled by a contract packer, but the brand name of the brand owner appears on the packaging, the brand owner is legally considered to be the manufacturerArt.
 15 PPWR

-• From 12 August 2026, the producer must be clearly identifiable directly on the packaging
+• As of 12 August 2026, the manufacturer must be clearly identifiable directly on the packaging

-• This means that the name of the producer, the contact address of the producer (in the EU) and a unique traceability identifier (e.g. batch number) must be visible on the packaging
+• This means that the manufacturer’s name, the manufacturer’s contact address (within the EU) and a unique identifier for traceability (e.g. batch number) must be visible on the packaging

-• The widely used ‘Manufactured for...’ references are no longer sufficient without the above information.
+• The widespread “Manufactured for...” references are no longer sufficient without the above-mentioned information.

-• If this is not possible due to the size or type of packaging (e.g. very small formats), the information may be provided in an accompanying document or by means of a QR code ➔ Art.
+• If this is not possible due to the size or type of packaging (e.g. in the case of very small formats), the information may be provided in an accompanying document or via a QR code ➔ Art.
 15(5) and (6)

-• The introduction of harmonised sorting pictograms for waste separation will take place in stages
+• The introduction of harmonised sorting pictograms for waste separation will take place gradually

 • The obligation to affix them applies from 12 August 2028